GunnerJnr/_CodeInstitute/Stream-3/Full-Stack-Development/16.Making-Your-Apps-Reusable-With-Github/4.How-To-Include-The-New-App-In-Your-Site-Requirements/challenge.md

 Now once we fire up our we_are_social project, we have a whole new section for blogs just by simply reusing code we wrote ages ago!

+See we_are_social project for the challenge solutions implemented.